Anthony-Ho/IRP/README.md

 .
+├── archives/                    # Archived data and backups ├── data/                        # Directory for stock data and combinations files │   ├── combinations-rerun-experiments.csv    # Only combinations for replicating the experiement ├── docker/                      # Docker configurations and Dockerfile │   ├── Dockerfile
+│   ├── requirements.txt
+├── logs/                        # All logfiles
-├── archives/                    # Archived data and backups ├── data/                        # Directory for stock data and combinations files ├── docker/                      # Docker configurations and Dockerfile ├── models/                      # Output directory for saved trained models ├── report_assets/               # Directory to store tables and charts for the report │   ├── average_cumulative_returns.csv    # Table 1
+├── models/                      # Output directory for saved trained models ├── report_assets/               # Directory to store tables and charts for the report │   ├── average_cumulative_returns.csv    # Table 1